thoth-tech/documentation/docs/Internal Systems/SRS.md

 ## 1.3 Project Scope

-The intention of the project for T2, 2022 is to create a comprehensive and organized website where members of capstone organisations can upload, download, exchange, collaborate and organize various types of documented works as it pertains to the progression of projects within the Deakin IT Capstone programs.
+The intention of the project for T2, 2022 is to create a comprehensive and organised website where members of capstone organisations can upload, download, exchange, collaborate and organise various types of documented works as it pertains to the progression of projects within the Deakin IT Capstone programs.
 Throughout the semester, working prototypes will be developed and visualized using various software.